nathancatania/glean-docs/docs/assistant/byo-key.en.md

 !!! danger "This should be used as an estimate only and is subject to change"
     Since our system is continuously evolving, it’s hard for us to settle on a standard cost per query.
 We currently do not support configuring a limit.

-    We recommend using Glean’s Azure OpenAI key so that you do not have to worry about the per query cost.
+    We recommend using Glean’s Azure OpenAI key so that you do not have to worry about the per-query cost.

 - Glean makes the following API calls for Assistant:
     - 2x GPT-4 calls for response generation.
     - 1x GPT-3.5-turbo call for follow-up question suggestions.
     - ~15 calls to `text-embedding-002`
 - Average query token usage:
-    - GPT-4: 4750 input tokens, 180 output tokens -> USD $0.1533 [99% of cost]
+    - GPT-4: 4750 input tokens, 180 output tokens → USD $0.1533 [99% of cost]
-    - GPT-3.5-turbo: 760 input tokens, 129 output tokens -> USD $0.001398
+    - GPT-3.5-turbo: 760 input tokens, 129 output tokens → USD $0.001398
-    - `text-embedding–002`: 2250 input tokens -> USD $0.00022
+    - `text-embedding–002`: 2250 input tokens → USD $0.00022
 - **Total cost: Approximately USD $0.15-0.16 per average query.**

-*This estimate was last updated: October 13, 2023.*
+*This estimate was last updated on October 13, 2023.*